 Why this creates a competitive window

-An operator in one of these verticals who builds a custom system now creates a structural advantage: 15-20 minutes per patient recovered in dentistry scales across a high-volume practice.
-Automated violation detection in HOA management eliminates the need for manual photo review at scale.
-These are not incremental improvements – they change the unit economics of service delivery in ways that take competitors significant time to replicate.
+An operator in one of these verticals who builds a custom system now can create a structural advantage in labor efficiency, throughput, or service consistency.
+These are not always incremental gains.
+In the right workflow, they change the unit economics of service delivery in ways that take competitors time to replicate.

 Implementation risk